isr413/CASSim/README.md

-# RescueSim
+# SEATSim
-An implementation of an urban rescue scenario that employs unmanned aerial vehicles for my research dissertation.
+An implementation of a JSON RPC simulation to support mission critical scenarios, such as search-and-rescue (SAR) missions and intelligence, surveillance, and reconaissance (ISR) missions.